sedostheatre/sedos.co.uk/input/shows/2020-love-valour-compassion.md

 Winner of the 1995 Tony Award for Best Play, *Love!
 Valour!
 Compassion!* is a monumental exploration into life, love and loss at the end of the millennium.

-As hilarious as it is heart-breaking, Terence McNally's seminal work captures the zeitgeist of 90s America and forces the question - when reality hits home, who and what is most important to us?
+As hilarious as it is heart-breaking, Terrence McNally's seminal work captures the zeitgeist of 90s America and forces the question - when reality hits home, who and what is most important to us?

-We are looking for a diverse group of 7 strong character actors to stage this seldom performed piece.
+We are looking for a diverse group of seven strong character actors to stage this seldom performed piece.
+[See auditions information here.](https://sedos.l3v5y.co.uk/events/love-valour-compassion-auditions)

-*This amateur production is presented by arrangement with JosefWeinberger Ltd.*
+*This amateur production is presented by arrangement with Josef Weinberger Ltd.*

 <!--EndFragment-->